HomeDirectoriesThe Green Deception: When Business Listings Lie About Being Eco-Friendly

 Quick Tip: When creating or reviewing business listings, require specific substantiation for any environmental claim.
 For example, instead of accepting “eco-friendly cleaning products,” require details such as “cleaning products certified by Green Seal for reduced environmental impact.”

-Implementing a verification process for environmental claims within business directories doesn’t need to be overly complex.
-Consider these practical steps:
+Setting up a verification process for environmental claims in a directory doesn’t have to be complicated.
+A few practical steps:

 1. Require documentation for certification claims (e.g., copies of certificates)